 "Ticonderogas are better but this teacher is just happy to get pencils!" adds Jodi Sorrells, who teaches fifth grade at Kennedy Elementary School in Winder, Georgia.
 "It is a bonus if they are already sharpened and a double bonus if they are that brand."

-I reached out to Dixon Ticonderoga, the company behind these pencils for their take on what makes a pencil special.
-"Ticonderoga pencils are produced with premium wood from certified sustainable wood sources," says Becky Trudeau, a product manager at Dixon Ticonderoga.
+I reached out to Dixon Ticonderoga, the company behind these pencils for its take on what makes a pencil special.
+"Ticonderoga pencils are produced with premium wood from certified sustainable wood sources," Becky Trudeau, a product manager at Dixon Ticonderoga, said in 2017.
 "Exacting standards are used to produce pencils that write smoothly, without the scratchy feel of other pencil brands, and deliver consistent results.
 There is no need to worry that a No. 2 Ticonderoga will deliver the marks correctly on scantron test sheets used widely in schools, which is one of the reasons Ticonderoga is the brand overwhelmingly preferred by teachers."

 Making a good pencil is not as easy as it may seem.
 Henry Hulan literally grew up in the pencil industry, with his Tennessee-based family business, Musgrave Pencil Company having celebrated its 100th anniversary in 2016.
 Musgrave pencils are still made in the U.S. (Ticonderogas are now manufactured in other countries.)